-Data literacy is the most crucial factor for successfully aligning your organization’s most important and urgent business outcomes with the most effective analytics and BI solutions.
+Data literacy is the most crucial factor for successfully aligning your organization’s most important business outcomes with the most effective data analytics platforms or BI solutions.

 The reason data literacy plays such an important role in choosing the right technology solutions is that it directly impacts the quality of the requirements list.
 And a better, more accurate requirements list always maximizes cost-savings and overall effectiveness of a solution.